 For general information about the Church of England and funerals, click here.

 When the undertakers are asked to arrange a funeral, they will normally contact the priest of that parish to conduct the service.
 This can either be in church followed by a burial elsewhere, or a cremation.
 After a cremation, the ashes may be buried in the Garden of Hope, St Peter's Garden of Remembrance, or at the crematorium, or somewhere else chosen.
-Occasionally, the family prefers to have a cremation first, and then a service of thanksgiving with the ashes brought to church.
+The family may prefer to have a cremation first, and then a service of thanksgiving with the ashes brought to church.

 If the undertakers contact us to take a funeral, we will then contact you to arrange a visit to discuss the service.
 We will do our best to conduct the service in a way that reflects your wishes and the wishes of the person who has died.
 We use a simple service which can be adapted for use in church or the crematorium.
 We will ask you for your choice of: